Neuro-Symbolic Learning of Answer Set Programs from Raw Data: Neuro-Symbolic Inductive Learner

 \subsection{Problem Setting}

 We decompose the task of learning complex knowledge from raw data into a perception function $g:\mathcal{X}\rightarrow\mathcal{Z}$ and a reasoning function $h:\mathcal{Z}^{a,b}\rightarrow \mathcal{Y}$. $\mathcal{X}$ is the space of raw inputs (e.g., images), $\mathcal{Z}$ is the space of latent concept values, and $\mathcal{Y}$ is the space of target labels. $h$ is defined over sequences of latent concept values, with (possibly) varying length.
 Therefore, $\mathcal{Z}^{a,b}$ is the set of all possible sequences of $\mathcal{Z}$ with length $\geq a$ and $ \leq b$.
-A latent concept is a tuple $C=\langle n, \mathcal{Z}\rangle$, where $n$ is the name for the latent concept and $\mathcal{Z}$ is a finite set of values.
+A latent concept is a tuple $C=\langle n, \mathcal{Z}\rangle$, where $n$ is the name for the latent concept.
 In this paper, we assume w.l.o.g. there is a single latent concept for a given task.
-Supporting multiple latent concepts could be achieved by partitioning $\mathcal{Z}$ into different classes, and assigning each class a different name.
+Supporting multiple latent concepts could be achieved by partitioning $\mathcal{Z}$ into different classes, and assigning each class a different name with a different perception function.
 During training, we observe a dataset of samples $D=\{\langle X, y\rangle, \ldots\}$, where $X$ is a sequence of raw inputs $x\in\mathcal{X}$, and $y\in\mathcal{Y}$ is a target label.
 We assume the latent concept $C$ is given as background knowledge, but crucially, the samples in $D$ are not annotated with latent concept labels.

 \begin{example} Consider the MNIST Addition task from \cite{deepproblog}.
 The goal is to learn a perception function $g$ that classifies raw MNIST images into a latent concept $C= \langle \asp{digit}, \{0\ .. \ 9\}\rangle$, and a reasoning function $h$ that returns the sum of two latent concept values, where $\mathcal{Y} = \{0\ ..\ 18\}$. $D$ contains training samples of two MNIST images, and the label indicates the sum, e.g., $X=[\scalerel*{ }{)},\text{\scalerel*{ }{)}}]$ and $y=3$. \end{example}